This topic describes how to create a managed Kubernetes cluster that runs sandboxed containers in the Container Service for Kubernetes (ACK) console.

-- SLB instances that are created along with the cluster support only the pay-as-you-go billing method.
+- SLB instances that are created together with the ACK cluster support only the pay-as-you-go billing method.

 - Each account can consume only a limited amount of computing resources.
 You fail to

 create clusters if you do not have sufficient computing resources.
 When you create

 clusters, make sure that you have sufficient resources.
 To increase the quota of computing

 resources for your account, submit a ticket.

 - You can create up to five clusters across regions for each account.
 You can deploy

 up to 40 nodes in each cluster.
 To increase the quota of clusters or nodes, submit a ticket.